stakater/kubestackplus-docs/content/for-developers/pipelines/pipelines.md

   > **Note**: We do not need to define interceptor and trigger templates in every trigger while using stakater Tekton pipeline chart.

-* `pipeline` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc) into a useful & reusable set of activities.
+* `pipeline` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc.) into a useful & reusable set of activities.
 * `tasks` - these are the building blocks of Tekton.
 They are the custom resources that take parameters and run steps on the shell of a provided image.
 They can produce results and share workspaces with other tasks.

 ### SAAP pre-configured cluster tasks: